webpro/release-it-monorepo/README.md

 ```

 Note that this currently uses a patched version of wireit to spawn the child
-process using `stdio: 'inherit'`.
-Also, `WIREIT_PARALLEL=1` is required to run
+process using `stdio: ['inherit', 'pipe', 'pipe']`.
+Also, `WIREIT_PARALLEL=1` is
-the release-it processes in sequence.
+required to run the release-it processes in sequence.